This site may earn money from products or services mentioned in this post.

-Some of the best pharmaceuticals we have were also discovered from plants and natural sources.
+Some of the best pharmaceuticals known to man were also discovered from plants and natural sources.

-Digoxin and atropine, two life-saving drugs that were derived from plants.
+Digoxin and atropine are two life-saving drugs that were derived from plants.

 Irinotecan and vincristine, two chemotherapy drugs that were derived from plants.

-Point #2: The plant or natural source that an herbal comes from may very well be “natural,” but that doesn’t mean your supplement is.
+Point #2: The plant or natural source that an herbal supplement is derived from may be “natural,” but that doesn’t mean your supplement is.

 Have you ever looked at the ingredients in your supplements and noticed “blah-blah-blah proprietary blend”?

-“Blah-blah-blah proprietary blend” is the supplement-maker’s way to get around that.
+Many times, “blah-blah-blah proprietary blend” is the supplement-maker’s way to get around that requirement.

 1. They don’t want anyone else to be able to recreate it.